SuperOfficeDocs/superoffice-docs/docs/service/customer-center/tutorials/custom-form-edit-customer.md

 # Custom form - edit customer

-This tutorial shows you how to create a custom form in the Customer Care Center to allow modifying a customer
+This tutorial shows you how to create a custom form in the Customer Centre to allow modifying a customer

 By default, we have a page in the customer care center allowing the customer to change his/her name, password, and any extra fields, such as an address or interest flags used for subscriptions to eMarketing messages.
 In many cases, our standard page will suffice.
-However, if you need something a bit more customized, here is an example of how to create another page in the customer care center, allowing the customer to modify "something" :-)
+However, if you need something a bit more customized, here is an example of how to create another page in the customer centre, allowing the customer to modify "something" :-)

 Most pages in the customer care center use the simplified parser language.
 In this scenario, I will rather use a CRMScript created from within Service.
 This also allows me to edit the script without having to access the disk on the Service server.

-You can execute any script in eJournal from the customer care center, given that you have the id and the key for the script.
-The URL should be `.../bin/customer.exe?action=safeParse&includeId=the-include-id&key=the-key` where the-include-id and the-key are values you specify when creating the CRMScript.
+When you create a CRMScript, there are two fields which allow you to access the script from the Customer Centre: “Include name” and “Key”.
+They will allow you to identify and authenticate access to the script.
+The idea is that by knowing these two values, you are allowed to execute the script in the Customer Centre with this URL: `.../scripts/customer.fcgi?action=safeParse&includeId=change-customer-information&key=JJbqoeFSR65ItWS4`

 ![x -screenshot][img1]

+As you can see, there are some important parameters to customer.fcgi:
+1. `action=safeParse` – This parameter specifies the main method of the Customer Centre, which in this case tells it that we want to execute a custom script.
+2. `includeId=change-customer-information` – This parameter specifies that we want to execute the script with “Include name” equals “change-customer-address”.
+3. `key=JJbqoeFSR65ItWS4` – This parameter specifies that the secret key of the script is "JJbqoeFSR65ItWS4".
+If it does not match the key of the script, an error will be returned.
+4. Optionally, you can include `withFrame=1`.
+This will make the page a part of the Customer Centre default visual look by placing the returned contents inside “framework.html”, just like the other Customer Centre pages.
+Additionally, you can include any parameters of your choice in the URL.
+You can retrieve them inside your CRMScript by calling the `getCgiVariable()` method.
+This method will also retrieve any fields sent to this script by any form POST methods, which is what we will use for our custom form.

 In this example, I have created a new CRMScript with the following values:

-* Include-id: change-customer-information
+* includeId: change-customer-information
-* Key: test
+* key: JJbqoeFSR65ItWS4
-* Body:
+* body:

 ```html
 %EJSCRIPT_START%